stacksmith/cl-glass/README.md

 Rationale
 ---------

 I could not find a simple, stable and interactive solution for a text UI.  ncurses bindings were painful and do not provide good keyboard support.
-Well, this is Lisp, and I am an old hacker...
+GTK bindings were unstable on my machine, and many possible solutions were rejected as too hard to use interactively in REPL.XS

 Description
 -----------